lulzzz/datalayer/docs/docs/kuber/heapster.md

 title: Heapster
 ---

-To ease the management, it is interesting to install the standard `Kubernetes Dashboard` with `Heapster` as monitoring tool.
+To ease the management, it is interesting to install `Heapster` as monitoring tool.

 ```shell
 # Temp workaround to relax roles...